Pierre Mallinjoud

 Conversation-driven multi-agent framework

-Unlike traditional multi-agent systems where communication is directed by a central controller, MC Architecture lets agents take turns based on shared context - like a group chat where everyone sees the full history, but only one speaks at a time.
+Instead of relying on a central controller to direct every exchange, MC Architecture lets agents take turns based on shared context.
+The interaction model is closer to a group chat where every participant sees the same history, but only one speaks at a time.

-The framework is fully agent-agnostic and model-agnostic, serving as a lightweight wrapper around any AI library.
-I’ve demonstrated integration with PydanticAI, with intelligent participant selection to maintain a coherent dialogue flow.
+The framework is both agent-agnostic and model-agnostic, and acts as a lightweight wrapper around existing AI libraries.
+I integrated it with PydanticAI, including participant selection logic to keep the dialogue coherent.

-Originally created for creative storytelling and simulation, the architecture also shows potential for collaborative problem-solving where context awareness and conversational dynamics are essential.
+I originally created it for creative storytelling and simulation, but it also looked promising for collaborative problem-solving where context awareness and conversational dynamics matter.

 python ai agent llm prompting openai anthropic gemini pydantic-ai